jeffatoptics/jeffblog/_posts/2022-05-03-zettelkasten-note-taking.md

 1. making limited tags in above notes to associate them. delete daily notes if its content is collected into the topic note.

-my tool is using markdown extension in vsc.
-Be;pw lists all the extensions i am using.
+my tool is using markdown extension in [vscode](https://code.visualstudio.com/).
+Below lists the major extensions i am using with vscode.

 Have a good note!

 [vscode extension](./2022-05-03-zettelkasten-extension.html)

-[% include_relative 2022-05-03-zettelkasten-extension.html %]
+{% include_relative 2022-05-03-zettelkasten-extension.html %}